Generic Name and Formulations:

 Obstetrical paracervical block.

 Not interchangeable with other forms of bupivacaine.
-Avoid intravascular, intra-articular, intrathecal, epidural, or regional nerve block inj.
+Avoid intravascular, intra-articular, intrathecal, epidural, or other regional nerve blocks.
 To be administered under the supervision of experienced clinicians.
 Cardiovascular disease.
-Hepatic or renal impairment.
+Potential temporary sensory and/or motor loss lasting up to 5 days.
+Renal or moderate-to-severe hepatic impairment (monitor for toxicity).
 Monitor neurologic, cardiovascular and respiratory vital signs.
 Elderly.
-Pregnancy, nursing mothers: not recommended.
+Pregnancy.
+Nursing mothers.

 Local anesthetic (amide-type).

-Nausea, constipation, vomiting, pyrexia, dizziness, edema peripheral, anemia, hypotension, pruritus, tachycardia, headache, insomnia, anemia postoperative, muscle spasms, hemorrhagic anemia, back pain, somnolence, and procedural pain; CNS effects (eg, excitation, depression, restlessness, anxiety, tremors), cardiovascular effects (eg, decreased cardiac output, AV block, ventricular arrhythmias, cardiac arrest), allergic-type reactions, neurologic effects (eg, paresthesia, weakness, paralysis).
+Nausea, constipation, vomiting, pyrexia; CNS effects (eg, excitation, depression, restlessness, anxiety, dizziness, tinnitus, blurred vision, tremors), cardiovascular effects (eg, decreased cardiac output, AV block, ventricular arrhythmias, cardiac arrest), allergic-type reactions, neurologic effects (eg, paresthesia, weakness, paralysis), chondrolysis.

 Clinical Pain Advisor Articles